Social Innovation and Sustainable Business

 - Minor [sustainable business]

 *The primary concentration option can be chosen only in conjunction with another primary concentration: for example, if a student completes a business administration major with a dual concentration in marketing and social innovation.

-For more information on specific requirements, please visit our undergraduate Course Bulletin (please note: details will be added to the Bulletin soon).
+For more information on specific requirements, please visit our undergraduate Course Bulletin Supplement for the 2016-2017 academic year.

 Sustainable business courses, taken from across many academic departments, include:

 - Sustainable Business Foundations

 - Entrepreneurship and Fair Trade